Presto-design/svg-benchmark/README.md

 ```
 output/
-├── raw.csv
+├── raw.csv             # Raw model responses with timestamps
-├── scores.csv
+├── scores.csv          # Detailed scores for each example
-├── mean_scores.csv
+├── mean_scores.csv     # Average scores per model per run
-├── comparison.svg
+├── comparison.svg      # Visual comparison of model performance
 ├── claude/             # Only present if Claude is used
 │   ├── 0.svg
 │   ├── 0.png
+│   ├── 0_target.png
 │   └── ...
 ├── gpt4/              # Only present if GPT-4 is used
 │   ├── 0.svg
 │   ├── 0.png
+│   ├── 0_target.png
 │   └── ...
 └── presto/            # Only present if Presto is used
     ├── 0.svg
     ├── 0.png
+    ├── 0_target.png
     └── ...
 ```